Get to Know: Adel

 Adel in one sentence: Adel is a beautiful small town, just close enough to the big city, with a heart of its own where charm meets adventure

-The top five best things about Adel: The best things about Adel are the ability to walk to almost everything you need (from groceries to healthcare, schools and restaurants, most locally owned), the community’s excellent school district (consistently ranked in top 10 in the state), the size of the community (it’s small enough to know each other, big enough to offer some diversity), the connected Raccoon River Valley Trail and dedication to improving outdoor spaces and its proximity to Des Moines.
+The top five best things about Adel: The best things about Adel include the ability to walk to many everyday needs—from groceries to healthcare, schools and locally owned restaurants—the community’s strong school district, the size of the community (small enough to feel connected yet large enough to offer variety), the connected Raccoon River Valley Trail and its proximity to Des Moines.

-Hidden Gems and Unexpected Finds in Adel: Adel’s beautiful courthouse square, the historic Adel Museum, the connected Raccoon River Valley Trail, the top-ranked school district, a growing number of small independently owned businesses and blend of long-term Adelians with new community members make Adel an unexpected one-of-a-kind community.
+Hidden Gems and Unexpected Finds in Adel: Adel’s beautiful courthouse square, the historic Adel Museum and the connected Raccoon River Valley Trail are just a few highlights.
+A growing number of independently owned businesses and a blend of long-time residents and new community members make Adel a unique and welcoming place.

 Community Traditions and Annual Events: Check out the Adel Sweet Corn Festival, Holiday Sip and Sample event and the garden and home tours.